apache/calcite/site/_docs/powered_by.md

 ### MapD

 <a href="https://www.mapd.com">MapD</a>
-is GPU-powered database and visual analytics platform for interactive exploration of large datasets.
+is a GPU-powered database and visual analytics platform for interactive exploration of large datasets.

 ### Qubole Quark